CLOUDWERX-DEV/DiffuGen/README.md

 }
 ```

-This allows you to override the built-in defaults for specific models.

 ### Updating Configuration Files

-When using the automatic setup script, a template configuration file (diffugen.json) is created automatically with proper paths for your system.
+When using the automatic setup script, a properly configured `diffugen.json` file is created with the correct paths for your system when you run option 5.
 To integrate DiffuGen with your IDE:

+1. Run option 5 in `setup_diffugen.sh` to update paths in `diffugen.json`
-1. Copy the contents of the generated `diffugen.json` file
+2. Copy the entire contents of the generated `diffugen.json` file
-2. Paste it into your IDE's MCP configuration file (e.g., `~/.cursor/mcp.json`)
+3. Paste it into your IDE's MCP configuration file (e.g., `~/.cursor/mcp.json`)
-3. Verify that paths match your installation
 4. Restart your IDE to apply changes

-While DiffuGen can read from a local diffugen.json file as a fallback, the proper way to use DiffuGen is through your IDE's MCP integration, which requires adding the configuration to your IDE's MCP config file.
+The key advantage of this approach is a single source of truth for configuration, making it easier to maintain and update your DiffuGen setup.

 ## 📃 Advanced Usage